GenEpi-GenPhySE/circDetector/AnnotationRules.md

          AND
        the End-circRNA corresponds exactly to an exonic 3' splice site AND
        the both associated genes are identical
+       The circRNA is not retained in [Class Exonic]

 ####    Class: Intronic
      The circRNA is mapped inside an intron